-Sometimes, we need for files to be able to change dynamically.
+Sometimes, we need files to be able to change dynamically.
 Data files are a good example.
 In this case, we have another alternative to combat ransomware.
 It is called Update Baseline Mode.
 As changes occur, CimTrak will automatically update the baseline and create “snapshots” of your file system continuously every time something changes.
 That way if any of those changes were detrimental, unwanted, or infectious; you will have the opportunity to roll back to any baseline that was created manually or automatically.
 This will take you right back to the point BEFORE any ransomware hit.
 Or maybe you just want to revert to your last good configuration or your “golden image”.

 Since CimTrak stores a copy of your files within the encrypted and secure Master Repository, you will always have the opportunity to revert back to the state right before the cryptolocker or ransomware encrypts all of your files rendering them unusable.
-You can also download a separate copy of your snapshot to maybe backup elsewhere.
+You can also download a separate copy of your snapshot to maybe back up elsewhere.

 Is this a good file or a bad file?

 CimTrak now has integration with the VirusTotal, a subsidiary of Google.
-VirusTotal identifies viruses, worms, trojans and other kinds of malicious content detected by antivirus engines and website scanners.
+VirusTotal identifies viruses, worms, trojans, and other kinds of malicious content detected by antivirus engines and website scanners.
 Normally you may have 1 or 2 anti-virus tools in your infrastructure.
-However there are many tools out there and they each have their own large signature-based databases that differ.
+However, there are many tools out there and they each have their own large signature-based databases that differ.
 That is the beauty of using VirusTotal as it consolidates the largest and most popular anti-virus tool databases to one website.
-You can easily right click a file within CimTrak and analyze the file to see if it is a threat or not.
+You can easily right-click a file within CimTrak and analyze the file to see if it is a threat or not.

 This file will be checked amongst 55+ anti-virus tools.
 This greatly helps users understand not only what is changing in their environment but if these files are risks or not.